JCSDA/jedi-docs/docs/working-practices/reviewing-code.rst

 Reviewing Code
 ##############

-The role of the review process is to control the contents of branches, especially the develop and main branches of a repository.
-Discussions and decisions of a scientific nature should happen at the ZenHub level, before reaching the level of pull requests (PRs) and code reviews.
+The role of the review process is to control the contents of branches, especially the develop and main branches of a repository, and ensure all code in the repository is functional and of high quality.
+Discussions and decisions of a scientific nature should happen at the ZenHub level, before reaching pull requests (PRs) and code reviews.

 What is a Code Review?
 ^^^^^^^^^^^^^^^^^^^^^^